GraduationP/Driver-Drowsiness-Detection/README.md

 # Driver Drowsiness Detection

+## Overview

-Driver Drowsiness Detection is a Python project that utilizes computer vision and machine learning techniques to monitor a driver's eye status and detect drowsiness or blinking.
-It can be integrated into in-vehicle systems or used as a standalone application to enhance road safety.
+Driver Drowsiness Detection is a computer vision project that uses machine learning to detect and count the blinks of a car driver.
+It also provides warnings if the driver appears to be falling asleep or has fainted while driving.
+This project aims to enhance road safety by preventing accidents caused by drowsy or inattentive drivers.

 ## Features

-- Real-time detection of driver blinks and drowsiness.
+- Real-time detection of driver blinks using computer vision techniques.
-- Calculation of the eye aspect ratio for assessing eye openness.
+- Monitoring of the driver's eye movements and alerting if drowsiness is detected.
-- Alerts and warnings to prevent potential accidents.
+- Warning notifications to prevent potential accidents.
-- Easy integration with existing vehicle systems.

-## Prerequisites
+## Technologies Used

 Before you get started with this project, make sure you have the following prerequisites: